WebAssembly/component-model/design/mvp/Explainer.md

 an `i32`, throw, suspend or trap.
 In contrast, a component function with type `(func (result string))` may only return a `string` or trap.
 To express failure, component functions can return `result` and languages with exception handling can bind exceptions to the `error` case.
-Similarly, the forthcoming addition of [future and stream types] would explicitly declare patterns of stack-switching in component function signatures.

 Similar to the `import` and `alias` abbreviations shown above, `canon` definitions can also be written in an inverted form that puts the sort first: